General Terms of Sales

-4.1 Unless otherwise agreed, all prices are ex works (INCOTERMS 2000), including packaging, but excluding freight and insurance.
+4.1 Unless otherwise agreed, all prices are ex works (INCOTERMS 2020), excluding packaging, freight and insurance.
 Type of packaging is at the seller’s discretion.
 The seller shall be notified by the buyer of particular packaging specifications within a reasonable period of time prior to shipment.
-Any additional expenses resulting from these packaging specifications shall be borne by the buyer.

 4.2 Invoices, including invoices for partial shipments, shall be paid in full, without deduction of any discount, within 30 days of invoice date, unless otherwise agreed upon.
 In the event of default of payment, the buyer shall pay 13% default interest to the seller, starting from the 31st day after the invoice date, or from a different due date, as agreed upon separately.
 The seller is not required to provide proof of actual interest charged.